Dean Wallace, DVM

 Janet has been working as the PKAMC’s book-keeper for many years.
 She is responsible for payroll, accounts payable and receivable, as well as tax data preparation.
 Her dedication and attention to detail keeps the financial aspects of our practice running smoothly.

-Jeremy has worked with his father Dr. Wallace for almost 20 years.
+Jeremy has worked with his father Dr. Wallace for over 20 years.
 He is the PKAMC’s Property Manager and maintains our facility to the highest standards of cleanliness and safety.
 His responsibilities include everything from maintaining our floors and plants to snow-removal.
-Anything you need to be repaired, replace or rebuilt then Jeremy is the man for the job.
+Anything that needs to be repaired, replaced or rebuilt then Jeremy is the man for the job.
 He lives in Southern, NH with his wife, Sarah and four cats.

 Sarah has been working as a receptionist at the PKAMC since 2007 and currently is our head receptionist.
 She is a compassionate and valued patient care educator for our clients, and enjoys the fast-paced environment at the hospital.
 Her responsibilities also include maintaining our retail-food supplies and training new reception staff.
 She lives in Southern, NH with her husband and four cats, and in her spare time enjoys cooking and reading.